 Chris Church has worked in the voluntary sector and as a consultant for over 25 years.
 He is an experienced advisor on community and sustainable development issues, with a wide range of experience at national, international and community level.
 He is an associate of the Community Development Foundation and a member of the London Sustainable Development Commission.
 Chris is chair of the UK Local Carbon Communities Network.

-As Founding Director of 3C Consult Create Communicate, Matthew has worked with, among others, Save the Children, Comic Relief, BBC Media Action, the Marine Conservation Society, EDF Energy and Friends of the Earth.
-Before setting up 3C Matthew worked at WWF for eight years, as Climate Change and Marine Campaigns Director, Communications Director for WWF's global species programme and Head of Press & Campaigns.
+Before becoming a consultant, Matthew worked for global environment NGO WWF for eight years, as Climate Change and Marine Campaigns Director, Communications Director for WWF's global species programme, and Head of Press & Campaigns.

 Matthew has been using consensus in a variety of settings for the last 18 years, and facilitating consensus courses for the last 10.
 He's facilitated consensus decision-making meetings with groups of 5 to 500 and co-authored several guides to using consensus.